JoanZorovich/API-Test---Final-Exercise/README.md

 ## Considerations

 ### - Test 1 EmptyEndpointTest
 Make sure that the API has less than 30 users created.
-If the endpoint has data from many users, this can create a 429 error
+If the endpoint has data from many users, this could display a 429 status

 ### - Test 2 PostUsersTest
 For this test, an integer data type called userAmount was created, with the value 10, this according to the test requirement